Loans for Students

-Complete Steps 1 through 6 under "How do I request a Direct Loan?" then email the completed Student Loan Request Form and picture ID to email@example.com Please note that the financial aid office may contact you for additional phone counseling and/or video chat in order to process your Direct Loan request.
+Complete Steps 1 through 6 under "How do I request a Direct Loan?" then email the completed Student Loan Request Form and picture ID to email@example.com from your SBCC Pipeline student email account.
+Please note that the financial aid office may contact you for additional phone counseling and/or video chat in order to process your Direct Loan request.

 How much can I borrow?

 SBCC is a two-year institution.
 Therefore, students are only eligible to apply for a first-year (less than 30 units completed at SBCC) or second-year (30 units or more completed at SBCC) student loan.
 Note: Transcripts from other institutions WILL NOT be considered to determine grade level for loan eligibility.
 SBCC transcripts will be used solely to determine grade level eligibility.